Table of Contents

-Suppose you’ve logged on at your favorite sportsbook.
-Let’s say you like to place your wagers at the SugarHouse sportsbook.
-You’ve scrolled down through the day’s NHL bet offerings and among the many fine moneyline, total and live betting options, you come across the following line:
+Suppose you’ve logged on to your favorite sportsbook.
+Let’s say you like to place your wagers at the BetMGM sportsbook.
+You’ve scrolled down through the day’s NHL bet offerings, and among the many fine moneyline, total, and live betting options, you come across the following line:

 In essence, the puck line turns the favorite into the underdog.
 The return on the Devils is +175, so you’ll get a $175 profit on a $100 wager on the Devils.

-As you consider at puck line wager at a sportsbook like SugarHouse, keep this in mind as well – a significant number of NHL games finish as one-goal decisions.
+As you consider a puck line wager at a sportsbook like BetMGM, keep this in mind as well – a significant number of NHL games finish as one-goal decisions.